30 October 2019 - 01 November 2019

 Lund University for Sustainability Studies, Lund, Sweden

-The conference is hosted by Lund University Centre for Sustainability Studies in partnership with the Centre for Environmental and Climate Research (CEC) Lund University, Oxford University, Met Office UK, International Centre for Climate Change and Development (ICCCAD), Munich Re Foundation and IIASA.
+The conference is hosted by Lund University Centre for Sustainability Studies in partnership with the Lund University Centre for Environmental and Climate Research, Oxford University, Met Office UK, International Institute for Applied Systems Analysis, International Centre for Climate Change and Development and Munich Re Foundation.

 Linnerooth-Bayer J, Surminski S, Bouwer L, Noy I, & Mechler R (2018).
 Insurance as a Response to Loss and Damage?
 In: Loss and Damage from Climate Change.
 Eds.
 Mechler, R., Bouwer, L., Schinko, T. ORCID: https://orcid.org/0000-0003-1156-7574, Surminski, S. & Linnerooth-Bayer, J., pp. 483-512 Cham, Switzerland: Springer.
 ISBN 978-3-319-72025-810.1007/978-3-319-72026-5_21.